-Recall the factors that provide the Big Three with incentives to underinvest in stewardship relative to what would be desirable for their beneficial investors.
-Given that each of the Big Three holds positions of about 5% or more in a very large proportion of U.S. companies,77 with many of these positions worth more than \$1 billion, it would be in the interest of index fund investors for those portfolio companies to receive significant time and attention from the Big Three's stewardship personnel.
+(b) Assessing Stewardship Investment Levels.
+Recall the factors that provide the Big Three with incentives to under-invest in stewardship relative to what would be desirable for their beneficial investors.
+Given that each of the Big Three holds positions of about 5% or more in a very large proportion of U.S. companies, 90 with many of these positions worth more than \$1 billion, it would be in the interest of index fund investors for those portfolio companies to receive significant time and attention from the Big Three's stewardship personnel.

-Recall the example, discussed in Section I.B.3, of an index fund portfolio with a sole owner-manager and a \$1 billion investment in a particular portfolio company.
-In that case it would be value-maximizing to spend up to \$1,000,000 to bring about a 0.1% increase in value.
-However, as we discussed in Section I.C, an index fund manager that has a fractional fee of 0.5% of assets under management would have an incentive to spend up to \$5,000 on stewardship.
+Recall the example, discussed in Subsection I.D.1, of an index fund portfolio with a sole owner-manager and a \$1 billion investment in a particular portfolio company.
+In that case it would be value-maximizing to spend up to \$1,000,000 if such spending could bring about a 0.1% increase in value.
+However, as we discussed in Section I.D, an index fund manager that has a fractional fee of 0.5% of assets under management would have an incentive to spend up to \$5,000 on stewardship.
 The concerns raised by this analysis are reinforced by the evidence presented in Table 3.
 The levels of stewardship described in Table 2 and Table 3 would enable only limited and cursory attention to a large majority of the Big Three's portfolio companies, including those where they hold positions of significant monetary value.